 New Veteran Student

 If you have not used VA Education Benefits before at any institution of higher education, then you are a new veteran student.
+Prior to enrolling, service members are encouraged to contact their Educational Services Officer (ESO) or Military Services Counselor.
 Follow the enrollment steps below.

 Submit residency form if required.